VoIP SOLUTIONS FOR SMALL BUSINESSES IN THE USA

-Everything the Small Business Owner wanted to know about VoIP but was afraid to ask...
+Everything the small business owner wanted to know about VoIP solutions for small business but was afraid to ask...

 Imagine the largest machine in the world in a reign that lasted over 100 years.
 Then, in almost an instant, it was consumed and devoured by another even larger machine.
 Understand this and you will understand the nature of Voice over Internet Protocol… or VoIP.